 level_names = level_renames)

 In psychology, it is often expected that regression models are reported with both unstandardised (B) and standardized (beta) coefficients.
-This can be fiddly and lead to redundant information.
+This can be fiddly as separate tables will contain too much redundant information.
 The functions below easily run a model with standardised variables and create a publication-ready table.

 ess_health$gndr <- factor(ess_health$gndr)